TUW-GEO/yeoda/README.md

 Most changes will take place in *veranda* and *geospade*, so the actual interface to the data given by *yeoda* should stay approximately the same.
 ## Installation
-The package can be either installed via pip or if you solely want to work with *yeoda* or contribute, we recommend to install it as conda environment.
+The package can be either installed via pip or if you solely want to work with *yeoda* or contribute, we recommend to install it as a conda environment.
 ### pip
 To install *yeoda* via pip in you own environment, use:
 ```